-In order to avoid any kind of data loss, it is compulsory for you to create backups of your data.
-There are many types of data backups available that can help you in preserving your precious data and restoring it back if your hard drive fails.
-The most common types of data backup are full backup, differential backup and incremental backup.
-Each backup type has its own advantages and disadvantages.
+To avoid any kind of data loss, you must create backups of your data.
+Many types of data backups available can help you in preserving your precious data and restoring it if your hard drive fails.
+The most common types of data backup are full backup, differential backup, and incremental backup.
+Each backup type has its advantages and disadvantages.
 The question that remains is which among them is most suitable for your data preservation needs.
 In this article, we will take a comprehensive look at these three types of data backup and find out which type is best for you.

-The following is a comparison of all the three types of data backup, full incremental and differential.
+The following is a comparison of all three types of data backup, full incremental, and differential.

 |Backup Data Type||Incremental Backup||Differential Backup||Full Backup|